ruthgutkovitch/Cornell-Internship/README.md

 # Cornell-Internship

-A variety of scripts for NFT-management study group at Cornell Tech.
+Scripts for working with a variety of blockchains, such as Ethereum, Solana, and Tezos.
+The scripts were written for the NFT-management study group at Cornell Tech.